kassonlab/gromacs-gmxapi/python_packaging/docker/README.md

     docker tag gmxapi/gromacs-mpich gmxapi/gromacs-mpich:${FORKPOINT}

 For integration testing here, we only want the `python_packaging` subdirectory (`..`).
+The image should be tagged according to the functionality it is intended to demonstrate.

     docker build -t gmxapi/ci-mpich:${TAG} --build-arg REF=${FORKPOINT} -f ci.dockerfile ..